Why It’s Important to Talk About Spending Over the Holidays

 3. Set realistic expectations for children.

 Let’s face it: many kids have unrealistic expectations when it comes to holiday gifts.
-This year, a ten-year old’s Christmas list went viral that included (complete with misspellings!) items like Gucci Shoes, a Chanel purse, $4,000, and a new iPhone 11.
+Last year, a ten-year old’s Christmas list went viral that included (complete with misspellings!) items like Gucci Shoes, a Chanel purse, $4,000, and a new iPhone 11.
 While this is obviously an extreme example, it’s a good idea to set realistic expectations with your kids when it comes to your budget for the holidays.
 Teaching good money habits can start with conversations like these, but it’ll also hopefully help you avoid disappointed children if your budget doesn’t stretch to Gucci shoes and a new iPhone!

 4. Focus on non-material things during the holidays.